 The guidelines and standards that follow should be adhered to wherever possible.
 It is acknowledged that on occasion unique and special circumstances occur and minor deviations may be required from the standards.
-These deviations shall only be made through consultation with the Public Works staff and the Municipal Engineer.
+These deviations shall only be made through consultation with the Public Works staff and the Municipal Engineer .
 Further, the Municipality reserves the right to require compliance to a higher standard on occasions where warranted (dependent upon the specific details of any development).
 Further, the Municipality may require higher standards in areas of higher density developments, arterial or collector roads, or heavy industrial traffic.

-These standards should be read in conjunction with the standard engineering practice as established by the MOECC and MTO together with regulations, the current drinking water license, design manuals and guidelines of the Municipal Engineers' Association.
-Unless superseded by the Municipality's Development and Servicing Standards specific standard drawings and specifications from the Ontario Provincial Standards Specifications and Ontario Provincial Standard Drawings shall be used as reference for individual details (OPSS, OPSD).
+These standards should be read in conjunction with the standard engineering practice as established by the MECP and MTO together with regulations, the current drinking water license, current municipal sewage collection ECA, current municipal stormwater management system ECA, design manuals and guidelines of the Municipal Engineer s' Association.
+Unless superseded by the Municipality's Development and Servicing Guidelines specific standard drawings and specifications from the Ontario Provincial Standards Specifications and Ontario Provincial Standard Drawings shall be used as reference for individual details (OPSS, OPSD).

-2.0 SUBMISSION OF PLANS, REPORTS, AND STUDIES
+2.0 SUBMISSION OF PLANS, REPORT, AND STUDIES